 Recipe can be done through this step up to 1 day ahead.

 To fry the fish: When ready to fry, whisk together 1/2 cup cornstarch, 1/2 teaspoon baking powder, 1/2 cup flour and 2 teaspoons kosher salt in a large bowl.
 Add beer, and whisk until smooth.
 To test the consistency, dip a whisk into the batter, then pull up.
 If the batter runs off the whisk in a steady, thin stream, it’s perfect.
 If it doesn’t hold to the whisk, it’s too thin.
 Whisk in a little flour and test again.
 If the batter runs off the whisk in a slower, thicker stream, it’s too thick, whisk in a little beer and test again.
 Set batter aside for 15 minutes before using.

 Meanwhile, fill a large cast-iron pot with enough oil to reach a depth of 2-inches, and preheat oil to 350°F. Working in batches, dip the fillets in the beer batter one at a time, making sure the fish is fully coated.
 Let excess batter drip off, then carefully lower the fish in the oil.
 Don’t overcrowd the batches as this will cause the temperature of the oil to drop quickly.
 Fry the fish until golden brown and cooked through (4 to 5 minutes).
 Transfer to a wire rack and immediately sprinkle with salt.

-To assemble the tacos: To make the tacos, place 1 or 2 pieces of fried fish in a warm tortilla with shredded cabbage.
+To assemble the fish tacos: To make the fish tacos, place 1 or 2 pieces of fried fish in a warm tortilla with shredded cabbage.
 Squeeze a lime over the fish and cabbage, then drizzle with chipotle crema.
 Finish with a few cilantro leaves.
-Fried fish is best enjoyed immediately!
+The fish tacos are best enjoyed immediately!

 Food styling and photography by Brandon Matzek of Kitchen Konfidence